pantheon-systems/decoupled-kit-js/starters/next-drupal-starter/README.md

 of utility functions to simplify the process of building and maintaining a decoupled site on Pantheon,
 including:

-* addSurrogateKeyHeader()
+- addSurrogateKeyHeader()
-* updateMaxAge()
+- updateMaxAge()

-Full documentation can be found at: https://github.com/pantheon-systems/decoupled-kit-js/packages/drupal-kit
+Full documentation can be found at: https://github.com/pantheon-systems/decoupled-kit-js/tree/canary/web/docs/Packages/drupal-kit

 ## Example Pages

-* examples/auth-api - a simple example that sources data from an endpoint that requires authorization.
+- examples/auth-api - a simple example that sources data from an endpoint that requires authorization.
+- examples/pagination - an example that sources paged data from JSON:API and paginates it client side.

+## Customizing the Starter

+For a guide on creating your first Next Drupal customization, see [Your First Drupal Customization](https://github.com/pantheon-systems/decoupled-kit-js/blob/canary/web/docs/Frontend%20Starters/Next%20Drupal/your-first-customization.md)